branner-courses/angular_study/proangular/notes/config_chapter_01.md

         app.use(serveStatic("angularjs"));
         app.listen(5000);

-   Note that `"angularjs"` is used as the argument of `serveStatic`, rather than `"../angularjs"` as prescribed.
+   Note that `"angularjs"` is used as the argument of `serveStatic`, rather than `"../angularjs"` as prescribed on Stack.
 However, this is the only file structure that I find works.

 [end]